odemolliens/react-native-logging-tools/README.md

 logWarningEvent('EVENT_NAME', { your_key: 'value' });
 ```

-Documentation and example about logging event can be found [here](./REFERENCE_API.md).
+:information_source: Documentation and example about logging event can be found [here](./REFERENCE_API.md).

 If you use `react-navigation` and you want send to analytics navigation events e.g, you can add `logEvent` to his event handler [(React-navigation docs)](https://reactnavigation.org/docs/navigation-events/)